We need to talk.

-Both metrics and KPIs can help leadership get a pulse on company performance, but one of them is much more crucial to achieving strategic goals.
+Both metrics and KPIs can help company leadership get a pulse on company performance, but one is much more crucial to achieving strategic goals.

 A list or group of metrics is essentially a report.
 These figures are important to know because they monitor specific processes and results for the business.

 For SaaS companies, website traffic is a great metric.
 It’s useful to know how many visitors the website is getting and it shows whether certain marketing efforts are leading to an increase in traffic.

 Metrics are important to monitor, but they aren’t the most critical information nuggets that a company can focus on.